streamsend-io/docsify/overview.md

 - Multi-partition Uploader: chunks for (large files) are automatically distributed to all topic partitions (requires the "license.key" config)
 - Multi-partition Downloader: one consumer thread per topic partition, operating in parallel (requires the "license.key" config)
 - Faster" bin-packed small files and parallel upload of large files enables Kafka-cluster levels of throughput for file streams

+## Streamsend Uploader for Windows

+The Windows uploader is a standalone executable that runs natively on Windows systems without requiring additional runtime dependencies.
+It handles Windows file paths, directory monitoring, and file system operations using native Windows APIs.
+The uploader works with existing Kafka clusters and maintains compatibility with all current downloader configurations.
+This enables deployment of file streaming pipelines across both Linux and Windows environments using the same Kafka infrastructure.

 ## Output Sinks